48th Hong Kong International Film Festival: Background

 The film festival opened on 28 March 2024 at the Hong Kong Cultural Centre with the Hong Kong LGBTQ-themed drama All Shall Be Well, directed by Ray Yeung.
 Events took place at various venues, including the Hong Kong Cultural Centre, Hong Kong Arts Centre, Hong Kong City Hall, M+, iSQUARE, Times Square, and Elements.
 A total of 190 films from 62 countries were screened, featuring five world premieres, six international premieres, and sixty-four Asian premieres.
 Ticket prices ranged from HK$55 for weekday matinee screenings to HK$5,000 for a VIP pass to the festival.
 The film festival was part of the Entertainment Expo Hong Kong, which celebrated its 20th anniversary, featuring events such as the 17th Asian Film Awards and the 42nd Hong Kong Film Awards taking place concurrently.
 A new section, the CAA China Genre Initiative Projects, was added to the Asia Financing Forum, Hong Kong International Film Festival's project market.

 The Malaysian-Singaporean-Taiwanese historical drama Snow in Midsummer by Chong Keat Aun won the Firebird Award for the Young Cinema Competition (Chinese-language), while the Danish-Swedish psychological thriller Sons by Gustav Möller won the Firebird Award for the Young Cinema Competition (World).
 The Austrian documentary Favoriten by Ruth Beckermann received the Firebird Award for Documentary Competition.
 The Taiwanese film A Journey in Spring by Wang Ping-wen and Peng Tsz-hui won the FIPRESCI Prize.
-The festival closed with the Japanese drama All The Long Nights by Miyake Sho on 8 April.
+The festival closed with the Japanese drama All The Long Nights by Sho Miyake on 8 April.